How to Draw a Train Easy Step by Step: Simple Guide

 2. Draw two larger circles behind them for the back wheels

-I keep the small circles closer together and the large ones slightly farther back.
+I keep the small circles closer together and place the larger wheels slightly farther back.

 Pro tip: I lightly draw a horizontal guideline so all four wheels sit on the same “track.”